UNICEFECAR/parenting-app-bebbo-CMS/README.md

 - pb_custom_rest_api
 - pb_custom_standard_deviation

-### Theme
+## Theme

-The theme is installed and enabled by the profile.
+The following themes are installed and enabled by the profile:
 - bartik
 - seven
 - stable
 - classy
 - claro

-### Custom Roles
+## Custom Roles

-Globaladmin : This User handles all the country and country users, configures new languages and new country , Taxonomies data and offload a country.
+Globaladmin: This User handles all the country and country users, configures new languages and new country, Taxonomies data and offload a country.
-senior editor :   Senior editors have access to create , update , publish and translate the content to their country language.
+Senior editor: Senior editors have access to create, update, publish and translate the content to their country language.
-Sme : SME have access to updates and approve the content.
+SME: SME have access to updates and approve the content.
-Editor : Editor have access to create , update and translate the content to their country language country admin : This user has access to create and cancel their country users and view their language content.
+Editor: Editor have access to create, update and translate the content to their country language Country admin: This user has access to create and cancel their country users and view their language content.

-All the users have a separate Dashboard.
-Country admin and Senior editor have access the country reports.
+All the users have a separate dashboard.
+Country admin and Senior editor have access to the country reports.

 ## Menus

-Global Content List - It shows all the published contents Country Content List - In this page the user is able to see their allowed languages list.
+Global content list - It shows all the published contents.
+Country content list - In this page the user will be able to see their allowed languages.
-Add Content - Editor , Globaladmin and Senioreditor have permission to create new content.
+Add content - Editor, global admin and senior editor have permission to create a new content.

-Manage Taxonomies - It shows all the available taxonomy terms Manage Media - In this page User can add and update the image related details Manage Country - Global admin can add any new country or update the already existing country and user details.
-Manage Language - Create a new language or update an existing language.
-This have two options Manage Users  -  Global admin can add another global admin using the language.
-Manage Translation - Users can send a content translation request to memsource using this menu option.
-Google Analytics -  Global admin can add the analytics id .
-Import Taxonomy - Users can import the taxonomy term values using this option .Based on the documentation, users can change the feed configuration according to their language.
+Manage Taxonomies - It shows all the available taxonomy terms Manage Media - In this page User can add and update the image related details Manage Country - Global admin can add any new country or update the already existing country and user details Manage Language - Create a new language or update an existing language.
+This have two options Manage Users  -  Global admin can add another global admin using the language Manage Translation - Users can send a content translation request to memsource using this menu option Google Analytics -  Global admin can add the analytics id Import Taxonomy - Users can import the taxonomy term values using this option .Based on the documentation, users can change the feed configuration according to their language
-Manage reports - user can see their reports based on their allowed language
+Manage reports - user can see their reports based on their allowed language.

-Configurations
+## Configurations

 Installation profile assists in setting up a base instance.

-Maintainers
+## Maintainers

 Datamatics